JustLeader69420/KnockioFFAdocs/docs/source/index.rst

 This plugin is a contribution of the original KnockbackFFA plugin by CleusGamer201.

-Check out the :doc:`usage` section for further information, including how to install the plugin. (:ref:`installation`)
+Check out the contents tree for further information, including how to install the plugin. (:doc:`installation`)

 .. note::